wbcsd/data-exchange-protocol/decisions/log/0032-cross-sectoral-standards.md

 ## Proposal
 To address the above challenges, we propose the following for evaluation by the community and especially with our strategic initiatives:

 * A new attribute which includes a set of options.
-These options would include (exact list pending final alignment with community): `ISO 14067; ISO14083; PACT Framework v1; PACT Framework v2; PACT Framework v2.1; GHGP Product; PAS 2050; ISO14040-44; PEF`
+These options would include (exact list pending final alignment with community): `ISO 14067; ISO14083; PACT Framework v1; PACT Framework v2; PACT Framework v2.1; GHGP Product; ISO14040-44; PEF`
 * The set of options may be evolved without breaking backwards compatibility

 We have also considered the possibility of disclosing a cross sectoral standard not contained in the set of options explicitly covered by the Technical Specifications.
 We concluded that this possibility was suboptimal, for the following reasons: